 Powers and Abilities

 As an Eternal, Druig possesses superhuman levels of strength, speed, stamina, durability, invulnerability and energy projection powers.
 Druig is of genius level intellect, as well as a trained hand to hand fighter.
-Like all Eternal's Druig is effectively immortal and almost entirely immune to conventional and typical offense and damage, with only the separation of Druig's body at the molecular level enough to guarantee death.
+Like all Eternal's Druig is effectively immortal and almost entirely immune to conventional damage/offense, with only the separation of Druig's body at the molecular level enough to guarantee death.
 Feats are below:

 Strength: Without amping via cosmic or telekinetic means, Druig can lift 25 tons at base.
 When amped Druig hits with enough force to temporarily stagger Ikaris and Thor, though he is far below the latter normally nor Ikaris's physical equal.